how long does it take to donate plasma

 During the procedure:

-Because blood components are returned, plasma donation typically takes longer than whole blood donation.
+Because blood components are returned to your body, plasma donation typically takes longer than whole blood donation.

 Tips to Make Your Plasma Donation Appointment Faster